Safety & Guardrails

 ContentFilter

-Block messages containing specific words or patterns:
+ContentFilter blocks messages containing specific words or regex patterns.

 from sagewai import UniversalAgent, ContentFilter